-[A] Standard Payment represents two quarters of 2020 and 2021 allocation.[B] Advance Payment represents estimated two quarters of the next years allocation.
+[[]A] Standard Payment represents two quarters of 2020 and 2021 allocation.

 Also contributing to the favourable variance is higher than anticipated South Australian Government Home Assist funding received in 2021 \$61k and additional Aged Housing Support funding \$57k for program expansions.
 Offsetting these favourable variances is lower Roads to Recovery funding received in 2021 of \$777k.